 Spacer

-This micro-certification is designed to introduce students to foundational areas of leadership, recognize their competencies in each area and identify areas and strategies for further skills development.
+This micro-credential is designed to introduce students to foundational areas of leadership, recognize their competencies in each area and identify areas and strategies for further skills development.

 The program is comprised of 6 modules.
-Upon completing each module, students will be granted an electronic badge to post to social media.
-Upon completion of all 6 modules, they will receive the Rising Leader Micro-credential certificate.
+Upon completion of all 6 modules, students will be granted a digital badge.
 The program is designed for students preparing for leadership roles in the college (FSU, peer mentorship, class reps, etc.) and is free to enroll in.
 Students will learn about new tools and approaches as well as how to apply the theories and practices to their overall career journey.

 Details and delivery